 THE PERFECT FURLOUGH is slickly rigged comic froth from 1958, falling somewhere between ‘daffy’ and ‘zany’.
 Soldiers at a remote Arctic outpost have one of their number chosen to take the title leave (in Paris, with a movie star), on behalf of the others, to raise morale.
 Since the star is Tony Curtis, guess which GI Joe goes on the trip?

-At 33, Curtis was having a ’58; along with this he had a moderate success with Kings Go Forth and two big hits in The Vikings and The Defiant Ones.
+At 33, Curtis was having a ’58; along with this he enjoyed a moderate success with Kings Go Forth and two big hits in The Vikings and The Defiant Ones.
 The last brought him his only Oscar nomination.
-His marriage to Janet Leigh was in year seven, with four to go.
+His marriage to Janet Leigh was in Year Seven, with four to go.

 Twenty-four year old Argentinian beauty Linda Cristal was getting pushed as the “Pepper Pot of the Pampas”—you have to hand it to publicity flacks.
 She also was named “Motion Picture Sweater Queen of 1958” by the Knitted Outerwear Association of America (I’m glad I found out there was such a thing).
 Two years later, Linda would be The Duke’s leading lady in The Alamo, and her pepper-pot days retired, fully paid up on their dues.